Øksnes Municipality

 Øksnes is a municipality in Nordland county, Norway.
 It is located on the northwestern part of the large island of Langøya, which is a part of the traditional region of Vesterålen.
 The administrative centre of the municipality is the village of Myre.
 Other villages in Øksnes include Alsvåg, Barkestad, Breidstrand, Nyksund, Strengelvåg, and Stø.

-The 320 km2 municipality is the 257th largest by area out of the 356 municipalities in Norway. Øksnes is the 193rd most populous municipality in Norway with a population of 4,458.
-The municipality's population density is 14.3 PD/km2 and its population has decreased by 0.2% over the previous 10-year period.
+The 320 km2 municipality is the 257th largest by area out of the 357 municipalities in Norway. Øksnes Municipality is the 190th most populous municipality in Norway with a population of 4,569.
+The municipality's population density is 14.3 PD/km2 and its population has increased by 0.2% over the previous 10-year period.

 General information

 The municipality of Øksnes was established on 1 January 1838 (see formannskapsdistrikt law).
 On 1 January 1866, a small area of southern Øksnes (population: 40) was transferred to the neighboring Bø Municipality.
 On 1 July 1919, the northeastern part of Øksnes along the Gavlfjorden (population: 1,085) was separated to form the new Langenes Municipality.
 This left Øksnes with 2,296 residents.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the Krakberget area and the part of Øksnes on the peninsula north of Krakberget (population: 271) was transferred to the neighboring municipality of Bø.
-On the same date the municipality of Langenes was merged with Øksnes.
+On 1 January 1964, the Krakberget area and the part of Øksnes on the peninsula north of Krakberget (population: 271) was transferred to the neighboring Bø Municipality.
+On the same date Langenes Municipality was merged with Øksnes.
 Prior to the merger, Øksnes had 3,112 residents and Langenes had 2,037 residents.